AndyLinNZ/dsc-2048/Part1.md

 void merge(Tile a, Tile b) {
   // Eg. Merging a tile into a tile that was merged before already if (!canMerge(a, b)) {
-    if (a.isMerged && !b.isEmpty()) {
+    // Eg. Merging 2 onto a 4 that was merged before if (a.isMerged && !b.isEmpty()) {
       b.isMerged = true;
     }